 Structure of The Wages of The Employees in Florida

 Wage and hour legislation in Florida refers to the norms and criteria that companies must follow when it comes to minimum wage, overtime pay, and other aspects of employee compensation.
-Understanding Florida’s wage and hour rules are critical for providing the greatest working conditions for your employees while also being legal as an employer.
+Understanding Florida’s wage and hour rules is critical for providing the greatest working conditions for your employees while also being legal as an employer.

-Florida Minimum wage
+Florida Minimum Wage

 Employers must pay non-exempt employees a minimum wage of $10.00 per hour under the Florida Minimum Wage Act.
 Every year from 2026, there will be mandated increases.
 The minimum wage will be increased for inflation beginning January 1, 2028, and every January 1 afterward.
 There is a different minimum pay rate for tipped employees, and the state minimum wage rate has exceptions.

-- For overtime compensation, the federal regulations become the guiding regulation.
+- For overtime compensation, the federal regulations become the guiding regulations.
 The workers who have worked for more than 40 hours in a particular week shall be compensated at the rate of 1.5 times the regular pay rate.

 - For tipped employees, the minimum wage is set at $6.98 per hour.
-The employers are allowed to take a tip credit of $3.02 per hour towards their minimum wage obligations of their employees.
+The employers are allowed to take a tip credit of $3.02 per hour towards their minimum wage obligations for their employees.

 Minor Employees